o3world/o3w-frontend-guidelines/README.md

 ### [CSScomb](https://github.com/csscomb/csscomb.js)

 Will fix code to adhere to a predefined configuration file.
-The .csscomb file in this repository is set to fix scss to adhere to sass-lint settings.
+The .csscomb file in this repository is set to fix scss to adhere to stylelint settings.

 ![image](https://user-images.githubusercontent.com/3884266/59288379-a88bae00-8c41-11e9-9732-5e5a20e9ea05.png)